 Step 4: Add Salesforce Custom Tabs to App

-Let’s see step by step how to add custom tabs to the Salesforce application:
+This allows users to quickly access and manage application records.
+Let’s see how to add custom tabs to the Salesforce app.

-2: On the left side page, in the “Quick Find” box, search for the “App Manager” and once it is found click on it.
+On the left-hand page, in the “Quick Find” box, search for “App Manager,” then click it.

 With this, we have successfully added the custom tabs of the objects to the application navigation bar.
 Now, we need to create the Salesforce Apex Class in the next step.